line/armeria/site/src/sphinx/advanced-saml.rst

 - ``/saml/acs/post`` and ``/saml/acs/redirect``

-  - SAML assertion consumer services via HTTP Post binding and HTTP Redirect binding.
+  - SAML assertion consumer services for HTTP Post binding and HTTP Redirect binding.
 These services are invoked by an identity provider when it responds to an authentication request received from your service.

 - ``/saml/slo/post`` and ``/saml/slo/redirect``

-  - SAML single logout services via HTTP Post binding and HTTP Redirect binding.
+  - SAML single logout services for HTTP Post binding and HTTP Redirect binding.
 These services may be invoked by an identity provider when it performs global logout.

 - ``/saml/metadata``

   - SAML metadata service.
-In the metadata, the endpoints for assertion consumer services and single logout services are specified by ``md:AssertionConsumerService`` and ``md:SingleLogoutService`` elements, respectively.
+In the metadata, the endpoints for assertion consumer services and single logout services are specified by ``md:AssertionConsumerService`` and ``md:SingleLogoutService`` elements respectively.
 The certificates of the ``signing`` and ``encryption`` key pair are also included.

 .. note::

-    In order to your service acts as a service provider, you need to register your service to your identity provider, and providing your metadata is the easiest way to do that.
+    In order for your service acts as a service provider, you need to register your service to your identity provider, and providing your metadata is the easiest way to do that.
 You can get your metadata from ``https://your-service-domain-name:your-service-port/saml/metadata``.